Sunday, July 26, 2020

 Prepare yourself to be weighed and found wanting.

-You reveled in how you broke our connection to the Whole,
+You revel in how you break our connection to the Whole,

 You are appalling!